Important Coronavirus (COVID-19) Information – 7/22/20 Update

 As a member of the community, we’re here to support our customers through this challenging time, including:

 - To decrease hardship our customers are facing due to the COVID-19 impacts, we have postponed shut-offs for nonpayment for both residential and business customers until July 15, 2020.
-Customers with a past-due balance will not receive shut-off notices at this time.
+Please contact the department if payment arrangements need to be made.

-- Effective on March 13, 2020, late payment charges will be suspended during this state of emergency.
-Customers will not be charged late payment fees.
+- Effective on March 13 - July 29, late payment penalties will be suspended during this state of emergency.
+Customers will be charged a late payment fee for overdue balances as of July 30, 2020.

 - Providing water saving tips to help you manage any potential increase in your water use now that many families are spending their weekdays at home.